Caves

 JOSEPH CAMPBELL

-Let Smallin Civil War Cave sweep you underground and back in time.
-Guides tell stories of Native Americans carving steps into the cave and of the encampments of Civil War soldiers at the mouth.
-Be sure to observe the sharks’ teeth and shells embedded in the walls from when region was under the ocean.
-Every Saturday in October, special Civil War Cave Tours include a campfire dinner with costumed guides telling stories, followed by a cave exploration by lantern light.
+Near Ozark, let Smallin Civil War Cave take you back in time.
+Guides tell stories of Native Americans carving steps into the cave and encampments of Civil War soldiers at the mouth of the cave.
+Don’t miss the sharks’ teeth and shells embedded in the walls from when the region was covered by a vast ocean.
+In the fall, special Civil War Cave Tours include a campfire dinner with costumed guides telling stories and cave exploration by lantern light.

 We’ve just scratched the surface of what lies beneath the Show-Me State.
-Missouri boasts numerous “wild” undeveloped caves as well.
-Before you explore, please check regulations on your choice of cave.
+In addition to more than a dozen “show caves,” Missouri boasts numerous “wild” undeveloped caves.
+Before you explore, be sure to check the regulations for each cave.
 Some have bat populations that require protection during winter hibernation and are only open seasonally.

-And remember, nothing – not heat or cold, not rain or snow – keeps travelers from a great Missouri adventure, just below the surface.
+And remember, nothing – not heat or cold, not rain or snow – can keep visitors from a great Missouri adventure – underground.

 kassieheckart